marioy47/blog-site/src/content/portfolio/wordpres-custom-directory/index.md

 The plugin creates a [custom post type](https://developer.wordpress.org/plugins/post-types/) for storing the items that will be displayed on a list.

-To display a filtrable list (the _Live Search_ list) you need to use 2 _shortcodes_:
+To display a filterable list (the _Live Search_ list) you need to use 2 _shortcodes_:

-2. A shortcode for embedding a _Live Search_ form on a page.
+1. A shortcode for embedding a _Live Search_ form on a page.
 1. A shortcode for embedding a list of items on a page

-The requirement is that both shortocodes have to be on the same page since the search works by showing/hiding items o the list using vanilla JavaScript.
+The requirement is that both shortcodes have to be on the same page since the search works by showing/hiding items o the list using vanilla JavaScript.

 To change how the items on the list are displayed, there is a _Settings Page_ that allows you to create a template for the search form, the list items and how each item will be displayed on its own.